jankazil/lcd-data/README.md

     - U.S. states and territories
     - Regional Transmission Organization (RTO) / Independent System Operator (ISO) regions

-  - constructs by interpolation the full-hourly UTC time series of
+  - constructs full-hourly UTC time series of
     - temperature at 2 m
     - dew point temperature at 2 m
     - relative humidity at 2 m
     - wind speed at 10 m

-    from the LCD v2 station observation time series, for the selected station or stations in the selected state/territory/region, and a user-specified time range, and saves them as a netCDF file.
+    from the irregularly spaced, local time LCD v2 station observation time series, for a selected station or for stations in the selected US state/territory or RTO/ISO region, and a user-specified time range.
+The time series are saved in a netCDF file.

 - Modules for processing LCD v2 station observations.